bcoe/DoloresLabsTechTalk/README.markdown

 Conclusion
 ----------

-If approached in a sane, methodical, way Chrome Extension development can be a fun paradigm to work within.
+If approached in a sane, methodical way Chrome Extension development can be a fun paradigm to work within.
 Building extensions is a great way to get more users for your SaaS offering.